Skip to content

 # enrich is the sub-Construct defined above

-@node(output=FinalReport, prompt='rw/report', model='fast')
+@node(outputs=FinalReport, prompt='rw/report', model='fast')

 def report(enrich: ScoredClaims) -> FinalReport: ...